I'm trying to sort out an issue with the printer marks beeing set as black (K) in the print separations dialog.

 Guess I did not explain myself right.
 Lets use images to clarify.

 Preview of the 4 plates in Corel Print preview dialog, note that all looks as it should and plates are printed in colour.

 See how the marks in the PDF are black instead of the respective colour they looked they'd be in the preview?
 The reason for why send the separations in colours is that if they go as black, the plate maker will print plates based on the black screen angle for all and that will screw things up for CMYK based images and the like.
 With coloured plates the screen angle is correct for each plate but the marks wont be printed on the plate 'cause they are set as black rather than registration colour, or the respective plate colour like in preview.

 Hope that was more clear and someone can make sense of it.
 A solution which does not include me having to set colour manually would be great.

-Ketraar the plate maker will print plates based on the black screen angle for all
+Ketraar said: the plate maker will print plates based on the black screen angle for all

 Your platemaker should definitely not be using the black angle for all four separations.

 You can prove it should not do that, if you follow these steps:

 Now open the postscript file in a text editor and search for %%Page: 1 1 which will be quite near the bottom.